 Earlier this month, Amy and I took a road trip from Colorado to Texas so that we could exhibit at the Dallas Market.
 If you’re like us, road trips mean sitting in a hotel bed and watching Food Network until you’ve unwound from the drive, or the day’s activities, and are ready to finally fall asleep.
 And if you’re like us, you’re hoping Food Network is in the throes of one of their Diners, Drive-Ins, and Dives marathons (when you finally find out which channel it is).
 On his show, Guy Fieri travels the country, watches chefs and restaurateurs cook, eats their food, and gives comments on what he’s eating.
 When he loves the food, you know from his vibrant vocabulary, emphatic grunts, and kitschy catchphrases.
 When he doesn’t love it, though, you also know — with a weak, tired listing of ingredients, cooking methods, and serving styles that he sees.
-Without further explanation of the Elder Statesmen of Flavortown — and with absolutely no correlation between what I just wrote about and our trip — here is my recap of our trip to Dallas!
+Anyways, with absolutely no correlation between the Elder Statesmen of Flavortown and anything else I'm about to write about — here's a recap our trip to Dallas!

 Our drive included: snow, rain, fog, slush, ice, and wind.

 The food we ate on our drive included: veggie chips, protein bars, popcorn, (not IHOP), Chipotle, complimentary hotel breakfast.